Ultraslow optical centrifuge with arbitrarily low rotational acceleration: Proof of operation in the molecular jet

-Fig.~\ref{fig:Jet_scan}(\textbf{a}) shows the degree of alignment of \CSS{} molecules \textit{during} the usCFG.
-The centrifuge was tuned to start at zero rotational frequency, i.e. $\fus{}(t\approx\SI{-150}{ps})=\SI{0}{GHz}$, and accelerate to \SI{\approx25}{GHz} at the peak of its intensity profile around $t = 0$~ps.
 Clear oscillations of $\costh{}(t)$ confirm that \CSS{} molecules have been captured by the centrifuge and follow its rotation.
 As molecules spin in the $XZ$ plane, the ejection angle of S$^+$ ions periodically alternates between along the $X$-axis, resulting in $\costh > 0.5$, and along the $Z$-axis, with $\costh \approx 0.5$.
 Evidently, the oscillation period is decreasing with time, attesting to the rotational acceleration of molecules by usCFG.
 The spectrogram in Fig.~\ref{fig:Jet_scan}(\textbf{b}) was produced by applying a short-time Fourier transform to the data presented in Fig.~\ref{fig:Jet_scan}(\textbf{a}), allowing for a time-frequency map of molecular rotation.